me3ishere/deathTokens/README.md

 ## DeathTokens Minecraft Plugin
 ## Description

 The DeathTokens plugin is designed to enhance gameplay in Minecraft by introducing a token system that rewards players upon murder.
-When a player kills another player, they receive a kill token which can be used to redeem various rewards or benefits.
+When a player kills another player, they receive a kill token which can be used by server admins for whatever they want, for example, a trading system.
 Features

     Upon player kill, a kill token is rewarded.